hamptondodd/ModelingValue/README.md

 # ModelingValue
-Python script for Modeling Value in the Anthropocene
+Python script & corpus for Modeling Value in the Anthropocene